dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
-A constructor that takes an existing instance is not available in `System.Text.Json` 3.1.
+A constructor that takes an existing instance is not available in `System.Text.Json` in .NET Core 3.1.
 ::: zone-end

 ## Web defaults for JsonSerializerOptions